viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 1. In the resulting ML Model service configuration pane, select **Deploy model on robot**, then select the model you just trained from the **Models** dropdown menu.
 1. Click **Save Config** at the bottom of the window to save your changes.

-   {{< imgproc src="/tutorials/data-management/mlmodel-service-conf.png" alt="The data tab showing the train a model pane with four tags filtered" resize="600x" >}}
+   {{< imgproc src="/tutorials/data-management/mlmodel-service-conf.png" alt="The ML model service configuration pane showing the required settings to deploy the my-classifier-model." resize="600x" >}}

 ## The vision service